PhE/jupyterlab_graphviz/README.md

 - `.neato`

 ## Inline rendering
-The following MIME types can also be rendered inline in Notebooks and Consoles:
+The following MIME type can also be rendered inline in Notebooks and Consoles:
-- `text/vnd.graphviz.neato`
 - `text/vnd.graphviz`

 > Check out some MIME examples in the